-(1) Check that the identification information for the Questionnaire for Individual Women has been completed correctly.
+- (1) Check that the identification information for the Questionnaire for Individual Women has been completed correctly.
 Information for cluster and household number must be the same as that on the Household Information Panel of the Household Questionnaire.
-The line number of the woman should be consistent with her line number in the Household Listing in the Household Questionnaire.

-- (2) Code the information on the Questionnaire for Individual Women if the interviewer has not done so.
+The line number of the woman should be consistent with her line number in the Household Listing in the Household Questionnaire. - (2) Code the information on the Questionnaire for Individual Women if the interviewer has not done so.
 If the questionnaire is incomplete, verify the reason for the result.
-If the interview is completed, continue to check the remaining pages of the questionnaire. - (3) In the Woman's Information Panel, check the answer to WB1 (Date of birth).
-The month of birth should be between '01' and '12', or '98'; the year of birth should be not less than '1960' and not greater than '1995' (if the fieldwork is conducted in 2010), or '9998'; and WB2 (Age) should be from '15' to '49'.
-Question WB2 must have an answer, even if it is the interviewer's best estimate.
+If the interview is completed, continue to check the remaining pages of the questionnaire. - (3) In the Women's Information Panel, check the answer to WM8 (Date of birth).
+The month of birth should be between '01' and '12', or '98'; the year of birth should be not less than '1956'

+and not greater than '1992', or '9998'; and WM9 (Age) should be between '15' and '49'.
+Question WM9 must have an answer, even if it is the interviewer's best estimate.
 It can never be left blank.
 Also check that, when provided, the date of birth and age are consistent.
 If these responses are inconsistent, discuss the problem with the interviewer.